> cat /etc/team.conf

 Head of Communications

 Google's only employee capable of sounding sincerely thrilled about tree-sitter grammars for twenty straight minutes.
-Turns dry engineering specs into a NotebookLM-style podcast where two synthetic hosts treat parser coverage like a live cultural event.
+Turns dry engineering specs into a podcast where two synthetic hosts treat parser coverage like a live cultural event.
 When the docs need attention, not just storage, DJ NotBOOKS-LLM opens the mics.

 "WOW.
-So you're saying 229 grammars is actually the hidden infrastructure of modern civilization?"
+So you're saying 278 grammars is actually the hidden infrastructure of modern civilization?"

 Perplexus